paploo/sliderule_tester/lib/cli/README.txt

 + We need a way to alias commands. [alias_command(alias, cmd)]
 + We need a way to check if a command is understood in the context.
 + We need a way to execute the command, including handing it args.
++ We need a way to list commands with associated help.

 Prompt:
 + Display the main and prompt texts for the bottom level context.